knbknb/R-course--getting-data--project/CodeBook.md

 -    Appropriately labels the data set with descriptive variable names.
 -    Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-R Script structure is explained in README.md.
+R Script structure is explained in README.md and in the comments of the source code itself.

 This codebook lists the data types in the output file, `tidy-sensordata--mean-stddev--by-activity-and-person.txt`.